-As a physiotherapist that works with women who are pregnant and women’s health (pelvic floor physiotherapy) and a mother myself, I find that often women have many questions while pregnant.
+As physiotherapists that works with women who are pregnant and women’s health (pelvic floor physiotherapy) and many of us parents ourselves, we find that often women have many questions while pregnant.

 Women are often otherwise brushed off when concerns of pain are raised.
 This is beginning to change!
 Women who are pregnant need not be in pain, discomfort or other physical distress; and are often not accepting these as answers to their concerns.
 Often, physiotherapy can help!

-What is something you can do NOW?
 Relax that pelvic floor!
-If you’re sitting in a chair imagine that you are trying to drop your vagina towards the chair (similar sensation to relaxing prior to a bowel movement) while breathing in, then rest as you exhale.
-This is an active relaxation and I often cue ‘Relax down and out’.
+If you’re sitting in a chair imagine that you are trying to drop your vagina/vulva towards the chair (similar sensation to relaxing prior to a bowel movement) while breathing in, then rest as you exhale.
+This is an active relaxation.

-Many times when I see women for pelvic floor therapy I find the pelvic floor is very tight and high.
+Many times when we see women for pelvic floor therapy we find the pelvic floor is very tight and high.
 Anyone only ever really talks about the kegel ‘strengthen the pelvic floor!’ and strengthen we try.
 Without a balanced relaxation all we do is shorten.
-Imagine you go to the gym and you want to do bicep curls (hand to shoulder) and someone tells you to just pull up and hold there for 10 seconds, rest for 1second then repeat. your elbow wouldn’t straighten all the way down and it would begin to stay bent.
+Imagine you go to the gym and you want to do bicep curls (hand to shoulder) and someone tells you to just pull up and hold there for 10 seconds, rest for 1 second then repeat.
+Your elbow wouldn’t straighten all the way down and it would begin to stay bent.
 This decreased relaxation causes tight and short muscles which makes it very difficult for them to do their job, which at this time (pregnancy) the end goal is allowing a baby down and out.
-This could be one (of many) reason(s) women are experiencing higher degree tearing of the pelvic floor during delivery.
+This could be one (of many) reason women are experiencing higher degree tearing of the pelvic floor during delivery.

 No one individual is the same, and each assessment will lead to different treatment plans for my clients.
 Which is why I recommend a comprehensive prenatal assessment when pain starts, or at approximately 32-36 weeks gestation prior to delivery for delivery prep.
 Keeping these things in mind could save you later.